sidraval/pusher-haskell/README.md

 Currently, the package allows:

 * Triggering events on single or multiple channels
-* Fetching basic information about a given channel
+* Fetching basic information about single or multiple channels

 Up next: